 Welcome to Central Coast Taxpayers Association

 Thank you for visiting the Central Coast Taxpayers Association website!
 Please bookmark this page for continuing updates on tax fighting on the Central Coast.
-Our Board of Directors represents the counties of San Luis Obispo, Monterey and Santa Barbara.
 For more information, please read a message from our President, Jordan Cunningham, and sign up for our newsletter for updates on our efforts to inform and educate voters and the public.

 Jordan Cunningham, President of the Central Coast Taxpayers Association (CCTA), presents John Peschong, long standing resident of San Luis Obispo County, with the 2016 CCTA Hero of the Taxpayer Award.
 Peschong was recognized for co-founding CCTA many years ago, for serving as a past president and for fighting for the taxpayer against increasing taxes, in particular defending Proposition 13.
 He has been also recognized for his work by the Howard Jarvis Taxpayers Association.
 Supervisor Debbie Arnold received the first annual CCTA Hero of the Taxpayer Award in 2015 for her staunch support of Proposition 13.

 The taxpayers of San Luis Obispo County had a victory for Proposition 13 on February 2, 2016 at the San Luis Obispo County Board of Supervisors meeting!
 The Board unanimously approved (5-0) the 2016 State Legislative Platform that included two provisions to protect Proposition 13:

 *Oppose any measures or legislation that reduces the super majority vote